 Biometric authentication has ushered in a revolution in the Banking, Financial Services, and Insurance (BFSI) sector.
 It leverages unique physiological or behavioral characteristics like fingerprints, facial recognition, voice recognition, or iris scans to verify an individual’s identity.
 This method offers a robust security layer, surpassing traditional approaches such as passwords and PINs, which are susceptible to hacking, phishing, and cyberattacks.

 Biometric authentication relies on distinctive physical or behavioral attributes that are difficult for hackers to replicate or steal.
 It also brings added convenience for users since they no longer need to remember passwords or carry physical tokens like smart cards or USB tokens.

 Various industries in India, including banking and healthcare, have recently adopted diverse authentication methods for access control and government identity verification.
-Meanwhile, in the Middle East region, Zulekha Hospital has embraced Accops HyID solution for robust authentication and authorization of their users.
+Meanwhile, India’s one of the largest PSU banks has embraced Accops HyID solution for robust authentication and authorization of their users.